Releases

 .<patch_number>

-For example, 24-01.5
+For example, stable.25-04.5

 While this deviates from the normal practice of many open source projects which tend to use semantic versioning, we do this for good reasons:

-The stack is not a standalone utility, but rather a packaging of 100s of utilities that all work together.
+The framework is not a standalone utility, but rather a packaging of 100s of utilities that all work together.
 Regardless of whether new functionality is added, we MUST update our component systems regularly to keep up with the ecosystems that we target (e.g., Kubernetes).
 In many ways, it resembles a package registry like nixpkgs.
 We take inspiration from these registries which have time-based vs. functionality-based release names.

 With time-based releases, every release should be considered a major release with functionality changes that consumers should review for potential breaking changes.
 This could be conveyed using an integer for a major version number (e.g.,